robert17/iotf-rtd/docs/device_mgmt/operations/firmware_actions.rst

 To initiate a firmware download using the REST API, issue a POST request to /mgmt/requests.
 The information provided is:

 - The action ``firmware/download``
-- The URL for the firmware image
+- The URI for the firmware image
 - A list of devices to receive the image, with a maximum of 5000 devices
 - Optional verifier string to validate the image
 - Optional firmware name